sharmadeepesh/kilo/README.md

 # kilo
-A simple CLI-based text editor written in C
+A simple CLI-based text editor written in C (in progress)